 On January 10, 2017, a draft ePrivacy Regulation (ePR) was proposed by the EC to replace the ePrivacy Directive.
 In a meeting on November 22, 2019, the EU member states did not reach an agreement on a common position regarding the ePR.
-The current Presidency of the EU, Croatia, proposed a revised ePR draft on February 24, 2020.
+Under the Croatian Presidency of the EU, a revised ePR draft was proposed on February 24, 2020.
 More clarity about its status is expected in the course of 2020.